On the radar

 The same finding, four ways

-Take one finding and carry it across all four tiers.
+Take one finding across all four tiers.
 A Puzzle: a dish with healthy contribution margin that almost nobody orders.
-The margin is already there.
-The problem is visibility.
+The margin is there; the problem is visibility.
 The action, in every tier, is some form of promotion.
+Watch what “promotion” has to become.

 Why the voice is not decoration

 The budget of a restaurant tells you what it can spend.
 The tier tells you how it thinks — and how it needs to be spoken to.
-Get the second one wrong and the first one never matters, because the advice was filed before it was read.
+Get the second one wrong and the first never matters, because the advice was filed before it was read.

 Start with the Verdict